 - In case of an accidental release of certain chemicals, industries must immediately notify appropriate federal, state, and local agencies, including the LEPC.
 Once submitted, release information is maintained on file with the LEPC.

 - If a business stores, uses, or manufactures one of approximately 360 chemicals that the U.S. EPA considers extremely hazardous, the business must report to the LEPC the amount, general location, and hazards caused by the chemical's use or storage.

 - Annually, the industry must submit to the State Emergency Response Commission (SERC) and to the U.S. EPA a Toxic Release Inventory which reports on the amounts of toxic chemicals routinely emitted into the air or water, or shipped off-site for treatment or disposal.

 Federal law required the LEPC to complete an Emergency Response Plan within two years after the date of the enactment of the Community Right-to-Know Act.
 The LEPC is required to review the plan at least annually.

-The plan is available for public inspection at the following location:
+The plan is available for public inspection at:

 3325 Old Ocean Highway

 Bolivia, NC 28428